Lidar-Lounge-Git/LL-Documentation/docs/source/index.rst

 This is the Documentation of internal systems and prcesses

-Check out the :doc:`Automation Server` section for further fun , including how to :ref:`Time-Locks` the project.
+Check out the :doc:`Automation Server` section for further fun , including how to :ref:`Time Locks` the project.

 .. note::